zhangshi0512/SlideSpeak/README.md

-# PresentSmart - PDF to PPT Generator
+# SlideSpeak - Text to PPT & Speech Generator

+This project is a Python-based AI tool that does two things: Converting text query into Powerpoint and speech transcript, and converting speech transcript into audio files per slide for rehearsal.

-This project is a Python-based tool that automatically generates PowerPoint presentations from a list of topics.
-It leverages local Large Language Models (LLMs) served by Ollama to generate summaries and code snippets for each topic and incorporates these into a PPTX presentation.
+It leverages local Large Language Models (LLMs) served by Ollama to generate outline and content for each presentation slide, and incorporates Local Text to Speech (TTS) model to convert the generated speech transcript into audio files.

 ## Prerequisites

-Before running PresentSmart, ensure you have the following installed and set up:
+Before running SlideSpeak, ensure you have the following installed and set up:

 1.  **Ollama**: